What is a managed move?

 If I agree, what happens to my child's education before he/she starts at the new school?

-If your child is having a ‘guest placement’ managed move you will be part of the meetings where a contract is drawn up between the two schools.
-You should have a chance to ask any questions about the arrangements.
+If you agree to a managed move intervention will be part of meetings with both schools where a plan is drawn up to support your child.
+You and your child will be able to ask any questions about the arrangements in these meetings.

 Even after I had agreed to a managed move, the head has fixed term excluded my child for a period.
 Why has this been done?